 - Enabling better outcomes for critically, chronically ill and medically fragile patients

-- Allowing a healthy patient flow in and out of the host hospital’s ICU and ER
+- Allowing a healthy patient flow in and out of the host hospital’s ICU and other Critical Care Units

 - Providing a new revenue stream for the host hospital in a scenario in which the LTACH pays for services such as rent, dietary, radiology, housekeeping, information technology and other services

-CHC ContinueCARE brings experience and blue-sky thinking to LTACHs across the country working to adapt to meet the Final Rule requirements.
+CHC ContinueCARE brings experience and blue-sky thinking to LTACHs across the country.